 If your daughter was a primary or secondary pitcher or catcher on a team last season, check the Pitcher/Catcher box on the registration form.
-If your player has not played the position but is interested in learning, please inform the Coach at the first practice and watch our newsletters and events page on the website for information about pitching clinics.
+If your player has not played the position but is interested in learning, please inform the Coach at the first practice and watch your email and events calendar for information about pitching clinics.

 What if my daughter would like to play in a higher (or lower) age division, or just missed the cut-off for the next higher/lower division?
 Can she sign up for the higher/lower division?

 It is the league's policy that all players play in their correct age division by birth year.
 The exceptions to this policy are outlined in the 2014 MVLAGS Playing Up or Down Policy.

 I missed the cutoff date for registration.
 Can I still sign my daughter up?

 While registration is not guaranteed if your registration is not received by December 15th, we do have a Wait Pool and do our best to place players onto teams if at all possible so by all means, please register your daughter into the Wait Pool if she would still like to play.

 The fee is based on the player's age division (see Age Divisions above).
 The fees for the 2014 season are outlined below.

 Do you offer a family discount?

 Families with more than one player receive a $10 discount for the 2nd and 3rd siblings and the 4th sibling plays free.